mjeffrey18/sidekiq-rails-heroku-setup-guide/README.md

 ### Installation

 To setup sidekiq you must first have a running rails application, a database server (I personally use PostgreSQL) and a Redis server.
-Technically the PG DB is not actually required to run Sidekiq, however, you cannot operate rails without one and most production environments will run all 4 mechanisms on separate instances i.e. Rails as a process, PG as a server, Redis as a server and Sidekiq as a worker process.
+Technically the PG DB is not actually required to run Sidekiq, however, you cannot operate rails without one and most production environments will run all 4 mechanisms on separate instances i.e. Rails running on puma server as a process, PG as a database service, Redis as a data store service and Sidekiq as a worker process.
+Basically in Heroku your should use at least 2 dyno's, 1 for rails and 1 for sidekiq.
+Redis and postgresql run as addon services.
 During this tutorial I’m going to skip setting up Rails and PostgreSQL, as I will assume that is already setup.

 #### Redis Setup